sap-tutorials/Tutorials/tutorials/sth-enable/sth-enable.md

 ---
 [ACCORDION-BEGIN [Step 1: ](Choose tile for developer account)]

-In the SAP HANA Cloud Platform cockpit, choose the tile for your personal developer account.
+In the SAP Cloud Platform cockpit, choose the tile for your personal developer account.

 ![access menu to open service catalog](sth-choose-dev-tile.png)